Mic92/python-mpd2/doc/topics/commands.rst

 .. function:: MPDClient.config()

-    Dumps configuration values that may be interesting for the client.
+    Returns a dump of all configuration values that may be interesting for the client.
 This command is only permitted to "local" clients (connected via UNIX domain socket).

     The following response attributes are available::